mongodb/docs-primer/source/includes/client-shell.rst

 .. default-domain:: mongodb

+.. contents:: On this page
+   :local:
+   :backlinks: none
+   :depth: 1
+   :class: singlecol

 The :program:`mongo` shell is an interactive JavaScript interface to MongoDB and is a component of the MongoDB package.
 You can use the :program:`mongo` shell to query and update data as well as perform